visgl/deck.gl/docs/developer-guide/loading-data.md

 })
 ```

-If you have a customly formatted binary, consider the techniques in [using binary data](/docs/developer-guide/performance.md#use-binary-data).
+If you have a custom-formatted binary, consider the techniques in [using binary data](/docs/developer-guide/performance.md#use-binary-data).

 The following examples only address the use cases where you need a loader/parser to interpret the incoming data.